tengmorgan/WaterProjectWebsite/README.md

 ## 1D Plot
 Problem:<br>
-On a hot summer day, lab assistant Sally was given a task to disposal a bottle of chemical.
-Without much thinking, she pours the chemical right down the drain!
-It was later found that the chemical being poured is benzene and spills directly into the groundwater!
+Sally and Zoe work at an environmental science lab as an intern assistant.
+One day, they were given a task to disposal a bottle of benzene.
+Without discussing with Zoe, Sally pours the chemical on the ground outside the lab!
+The benzene poured by Sally spilled directly into groundwater in the area!
 In order to prevent the local residents using the contaminated water, use the following contamination model to check the spread of the benzene.

 Model Application:<br>
 The program gives you a plot which represents the chemical concentration at different distances towards east (right) from the lab.
-The program also gives you two ways to model what happened after Sally poured the chemicals.
+The program also gives you two variable, soil type and chemical mass, to stimulate what happened after Sally poured the benzene.
 You may choose the type of soil that the chemicals are going into and you may adjust the how much chemicals was poured.
-Use the two methods in the program and check how the concentration of the chemical changes at different locations over time.
+Use the two mathematical representations in the program and check how the concentration of the chemical changes at different locations over time.

 Questions: <br>
 1) What is the effect on the maximum concentration when porosity increases? <br>